compujuckel/assettoserver-docs/patreon-docs/plugins/PatreonChatRolesPlugin.md

 Roles:
   # Name of user group
   - UserGroup: default_admins
     # Color of name in chat and new name tags.
 Make sure to use "quotes" here!
+CSP 0.1.79 or higher required
     Color: "#ff0000"
     # Name prefix.
 Will be added in front of the player name (optional)
     NamePrefix: "[ADM] "